loadthecode0/internship-experience-iitd/README.md

 I wasn't good at CP at all initially.
 But I knew I could be better, so I worked on it.
 It can definitely be improved with time but the earlier you start, the better.

+- Do assignments properly.
+Develop a habit of using classes and encapsulation.
+You should be as good at writing clean code as you can, as it leaves a good impression during interviews.
+- Be thorough with OOP concepts in your language.

 #### 2. Quant Roles

 - Make sure you do the probability course (MTL106) thoroughly, even if you don't get an A.